PyPSA/atlite/paper/paper.md

 The wind turbine power output is calculated from down-scaled wind speeds at hub height using either a custom power curve or one of 16 predefined wind turbine configurations.
 Optionally, convolution with a Gaussian kernel for region-specific calibration given real-world reference data as presented by [@andresen_validation_2015] is supported.

 * **Hydro run-off power** --
-A heuristic approach uses run-off weather data which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).
+A heuristic approach uses surface run-off weather data (e.g. from rainfall or melting snow) which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).
 The resulting time series are optionally weighted by the height of the run-off location and may be smoothed for a more realistic representation.

 * **Hydro reservoir and dam power** --